JFarina5/Cyber-Writeups/overthewire/README.md

 # OverTheWire

 The purpose of this directory is to provide information and walkthroughs regarding the challenges released by [OverTheWire](http://overthewire.org/wargames/) wargames.

-A short description about the site is provided below:
+A short description about the site:
 > The wargames offered by the OverTheWire community can help you to learn and practice security concepts in the form of fun-filled games.

 ## War Games